 Dconf editor is somewhat of the registry editor equivalent on Linux.
-Even if you aren’t comfortable with command line, doing this via the Dconf editor will have to be the tougher option.
+Even if you aren’t comfortable with the command line, doing this via the Dconf editor will have to be the tougher option.
 It might even prove riskier if you’re not careful.
 Dconf editor does not ask you for any confirmations and changes are applied as soon as you click, so click with caution.
 It can be found in the Ubuntu software center from where it can be easily installed.

 Open Dconf editor when installed and navigate to org > gnome > shell > extensions > dash-to-dock.
 Scroll down, find click-action and click on it.
-Turn off the Use default value toggle here and change custom value to ‘minimize’ including the inverted commas.
+Turn off the Use default value toggle here and change the custom value to ‘minimize’ including the inverted commas.

 You may also like: How to Manage Users in Ubuntu 18.04